Edited on 23.06.2022

 - To meet the expenditure on poverty alleviation programmes of the Government.

 Problems tangled in deficit financing:

-In developed countries, a government covers its estimated expenditure for a financial year through the collection of taxes and also relies on profits of public sector enterprises.
-However, most of the developing countries being poor, these countries fail to mobilize large resources through taxes as taxation has a narrow coverage due to mass poverty.
-Further, in countries like India, public sector enterprises yield almost negative profit.
+In developed countries, a government covers its estimated expenditure for a financial year through the collection of taxes and also relies on the profits of public sector enterprises.
+However, most of the developing countries are poor, these countries fail to mobilize large resources through taxes as taxation has a narrow coverage due to mass poverty.
+Further, in countries like India, public sector enterprises yield almost negative profits.
 This is because these enterprises are set up by the government to promote critical development in terms of social gain or strategic value rather than on consideration of profit.
 One more source is public borrowing by the sale of bonds, but there is a limit to public borrowing.
 The other avenue is the disinvestment of government stake in public sector enterprises.
-However, the privatization of certain state entities may make a monopoly of private parties over specific services.
-These private organisations may eventually seek to increase prices of the services at the detriment of the consumer with no controls.
+However, the privatization of certain state entities may make a monopoly for private parties over specific services.
+These private organisations may eventually seek to increase the prices of the services to the detriment of the consumer with no controls.
 Further, the government loses dividends after privatization as seen with most successful companies that are developed through privatization.
 These dividends are instead channeled to wealthy individuals.
 Printing new currency notes increases the flow of money in the economy.
 This leads to an increase in inflationary pressures which lead to the rise in prices of goods and services in the country.

 Deficit financing is inherently inflationary, more so when deficit financing is made for the persecution of war.
 However, a mild dose of inflation is necessary for economic development.
-Therefore, if the government is able keep the inflation in the country within a reasonable level, deficit financing will promote economic development —thereby neutralizing the disadvantages of price rise.
-But, when the inflation goes too far, deficit financing becomes self-defeating.
+Therefore, if the government is able to keep the inflation in the country within a reasonable level, deficit financing will promote economic development —thereby neutralizing the disadvantages of price rise.
+But, when inflation goes too far, deficit financing becomes self-defeating.